delegateas/XrmDefinitelyTyped/docs/content/xrm-dts-usage.md

 gives you type safety on the following values and functions!

-In case an invalid string is entered as an argument to one of the string-specific functions, it will return an empty interface with no functionality.
+In case an invalid string is entered as an argument to one of the string-specific functions, it will not be able to match and the compiler will show an error.
 This makes it easy to see if a string has been entered incorrectly, or if you are trying to access an element that is not present on the form.